victoryeo/rust_addon/README.md

 This project is about using Rust with NodeJS.
-We use NodeJS Node-API(N-API) to build native addon.
+1. We use NodeJS Node-API(N-API) to build native addon.
 We implement the native addon using Rust.

-We use NodeJS FFI(Foreign function interface) to build ffi addon.
-We implement the ffi addon using Rust. (it seems FFI is obsolete)
+2. We use NodeJS FFI(Foreign function interface) to build ffi addon.
+We implement the ffi addon using Rust.
+(It seems FFI is obsolete)

 The steps to create, build, execute the project:
 - For native project: